WAEC, NECO, BECE, NABTEB

 How to Prepare And Pass BECE With Grade A

 Success in any exam requires enough preparation and being thoughtful to achieve the required grade.
 The Basic Education Certificate Examination (BECE) is the main examination to qualify JSS3 students for admission into senior secondary (SS1) and vocational schools in Nigeria and Nigeria.
-So you have to have the required grade to be admitted into either science or commercial or art class.
+So you have to have the required grade to be admitted into either a science commercial or art class.

-Students that want to go to science class must ensure that they have at least grade C in Mathematics, English Language, Basic Science, Basic Technology, Civic Education, and any other three subjects.
+Students who want to go to science class must ensure that they have at least a grade C in Mathematics, English Language, Basic Science, Basic Technology, Civic Education, and any other three subjects.
 The same is also true for commercial or art classes.
 Therefore, the first step to passing BECE is to know the subjects you must have good grades in, and every other step will follow.

 One thing I have discovered about students who fail this exam is a lack of preparation.
 Some of them are so unbothered that they only get to know the BECE timetable a day before the exam.
 This is a carefree attitude and shows that such a student doesn’t care whether they pass or not.